-Guidance and manufacturer's declaration - electromagnetic immunity (2) The Otowave 202 Tympanometer is intended for use in the electromagnetic environment specified below.
-The customer or user of the Otowave 202 Tympanometer should assure that it is used in such an environment.
-Immunity test IEC 60601 test level Compliance level Electromagnetic environment - guidance Portable and mobile RF communications equipment should be used no closer to any part of the Otowave 202 Tympanometer, including cables, than the recommended separation distance calculated from the equation applicable to the frequency of the transmitter.
-Recommended separation distance Conducted RF IEC 61000-4-6 3 Vrms 150kHz to 80MHz 3 Vrms d = 1.2√P Radiated RF IEC 61000-4-3 3 V/m 80MHz to 2.5GHz 3 V/m d = $1.2\sqrt{P}$ 80MHz to 800MHz d = $2.3\sqrt{P}$ 800MHz to 2.5GHz where P is the maximum output power rating of the transmitter in Watts (W) according to the transmitter manufacturer and d is the recommended separation distance in metres (m)
+Guidance and manufacturer's declaration - electromagnetic immunity (2)

+The Otowave 302 Tympanometer is intended for use in the electromagnetic environment specified below.
+The customer or user of the Otowave 302 Tympanometer should assure that it is used in such an environment.

+Immunity test IEC 60601 test level Compliance level Electromagnetic environment - guidance Portable and mobile RF communications equipment should be used no closer to any part of the Otowave 302 Tympanometer, including cables, than the recommended separation distance calculated from the equation applicable to the frequency of the transmitter.
+Recommended separation distance Conducted RF IEC 61000-4-6 3 Vrms 150kHz to 80MHz 3 Vrms d = 1.2√P Radiated RF IEC 61000-4-3 3 V/m 80MHz to 2.5GHz 3 V/m d = 1.2√P (80MHz to 800MHz0 d = 2.3√P (800MHz to where P is the maximum output power rating of the transmitter in Watts (W) according to the transmitter manufacturer and d is the recommended separation distance in metres (m).

-Guidance and manufacturer's declaration - electromagnetic immunity (2) Field strengths from fixed determined by an electromagnetic site survey, ^a should be less than the compliance level in each frequency range. ^b Interference may occur in the vicinity of equipment symbol: NOTE 1 At 80MHz and 800MHz, the higher frequency range applies.
-NOTE 2 These guidelines may / not apply in all situations.
-Electromagnetic and people. orption and reflection from structures, objects Field strengths from fixed transmitters, such as base stations for radio (cellular/cordless) telephones and land mobile radios, amateur radio, AM and FM radio broadcast and TV broadcast cannot be predicted th eoretically with accuracy.
+Guidance and manufacturer's declaration - electromagnetic immunity (2)

+Field strengths from fixed RF transmitters, as determined by an electromagnetic site survey, ^a should be less than the compliance level in each frequency range. ^b

+Interference may occur in the vicinity of equipment marked with the following symbol:

+NOTE 1 At 80MHz and 800MHz, the higher frequency range applies.

+NOTE 2 These guidelines may not apply in all situations.
+Electromagnetic propagation is affected by absorption and reflection from structures, objects and people.

+- a Field strengths from fixed transmitters, such as base stations for radio (cellular/cordless) telephones and land mobile radios, amateur radio, AM and FM radio broadcast and TV broadcast cannot be predicted theoretically with accuracy.
 To assess the electromagnetic environment due to fixed RF transmitters, an electromagnetic site survey should be considered.
-If the measured field strength in the location in which the Otowave 202 Tympanometer is used exceeds the applicable RF compliance level above, the Otowave 202 Tympanometer should be observed additional measures may be necessary such as re-orienting or relocating the Otowave 202 Tympanometer. b over the frequency range 150 kHz to 80 MHz, field strengths should be less than 3 V/m.
+If the measured field strength in the location in which the Otowave 302 Tympanometer is used exceeds the applicable RF compliance level above, the Otowave 302 Tympanometer should be observed to verify normal operation.
+If abnormal performance is observed, additional measures may be necessary, such as re-orienting or relocating the Otowave 302 Tympanometer. - b Over the frequency range 150 kHz to 80 MHz, field strengths should be less than 3 V/m.

-Recommended separation distances between portable and mobile RF communications equipment and the Otowave 202 Tympanometer
+Recommended separation distances between portable and mobile RF communications equipment and the Otowave 302 Tympanometer

-The Otowave 202 Tympanometer is intended for use in an electromagnetic environment in which radiated RF disturbances are controlled.
-The customer or the user of the Otowave 202 Tympanometer can help prevent electromagnetic interference by maintaining a minimum distance between portable and mobile RF communications equipment (transmitters) and the Otowave 202 Tympanometer as recommended below, according to the maximum output power of the communications equipment.
+The Otowave 302 Tympanometer is intended for use in an electromagnetic environment in which radiated RF disturbances are controlled.
+The customer or the user of the Otowave 302 Tympanometer can help prevent electromagnetic interference by maintaining a minimum distance between portable and mobile RF communications equipment (transmitters) and the Otowave 302 Tympanometer as recommended below, according to the maximum output power of the communications equipment.

-Rated maximum output power of transmitter Separation distance according to frequency of transmitter
+Rated maximum output power of transmitter Separation distance according to frequency of transmitter m

-W 150 kHz to 80 MHz 80 MHz to 800 MHz 800 MHz to 2.5 GHz
+w 150 kHz to 80 MHz 80 MHz to 800 MHz 800 MHz to 2.5 GHz

 d = 1.2√P d = 1.2√P d = 2.3√P

 0.01 0.12 0.12 0.23

 0.1 0.38 0.38 0.73

 1 1.2 1.2 2.3

 10 3.8 3.8 7.3

 100 12 12 23